Jarins/Solder-Paste-Dispenser-with-DCMotor/README.md

 !! warning component links may be invalid over time !!

-OLED display 128x32 pixels
++ OLED display 128x32 pixels

 PCB is designed in KiCAD software
 ![Pict2](images/SPD_DC_MotorHBridge.png)

-Source code of Firmware is optimized for STM32CubeIDE and CubeMX software from ST Microelectronics.
++ Source code of Firmware is optimized for STM32CubeIDE and CubeMX software from ST Microelectronics.

-Source code are easy aplicable to another IDE.
++ Source code are easy aplicable to another IDE.

-It would be a little more difficult to migrate to the Arduino IDE,

-but even that is partially possible - it has not been tested
++ It would be a little more difficult to migrate to the Arduino IDE, but even that is partially possible - it has not been tested

-CAD files are designed in SolidWorks, preview here: https://grabcad.com/library/3d-printed-solder-paste-dispenser-1
++ CAD files are designed in SolidWorks, preview here: https://grabcad.com/library/3d-printed-solder-paste-dispenser-1

 ![Pic3](images/SolderPasteMotor.PNG)

 ![Pic4](images/SolderPasteMotor.gif)

++ All params are immeidiately saved to emulated EEprom(FLASH CPU) after select

++ Speed list : 10, 20, 30, 40, 50, 60, 70, 80, 99%

++ Retract duration List: 0(dissable), 100, 200, 300, 400, 500, 1000, 1500, 2000ms